 The old rift between Samaritans and Jews began in 930 BCE.
 Way back then, jealousy ignited a tribal war, which ended in Israel’s split into two countries.
 The tribe of Judah became the southern kingdom with its capital Jerusalem while the other ten tribes formed the northern kingdom with its capital Samaria (hence Jews of the northern kingdom were called Samaritans).
-Ongoing conflicts between the Jewish tribes further aggravated political hostility and opposition as centuries went by.
+Ongoing conflicts between the Jewish tribes further aggravated their opposition as centuries went by.

-And here is the loaded question that must have bothered the Samaritan woman for a while.
+Here comes a loaded question that must have bothered the Samaritan woman for a while.
 She asked Jesus point-blank (John 4:19-20):

 “‘Sir,’ the woman said, ‘I can see that you are a prophet.
 Our ancestors worshiped on this mountain, but you Jews claim that the place where we must worship is in Jerusalem.’”

 Essentially, the woman was asking Jesus: “Where do we worship God?”
 This question was based on the assumption that worship is bound to one particular location.
 However, can the Spirit of God be tied?
 Jesus did not think so, which is why He replied (John 4:21):

 “Woman,” Jesus replied, “believe me, a time is coming when you will worship the Father neither on this mountain nor in Jerusalem. “

 If God had to choose a capital, it wouldn’t be Jerusalem or Samaria or any other location on this planet.
 God capitalizes on our heart.
 Our heart is stirred by His Spirit whenever He speaks to us – and our heart is the sacred location where God desires to be worshiped.